Consequences of the attack on Pearl Harbor: Japanese views

 Japan's dependence on imported oil made the trade embargoes especially significant.
 These pressures directly influenced Japan to ally with Germany and Italy through the Tripartite Pact.
 According to Kurusu, the actions showed that the Allies had already provoked war with Japan long before the attack at Pearl Harbor and that the U.S. was already preparing for war with Japan.
-Kurusu also stated, falsely, that the U.S. was looking beyond just Asia to world domination, with "sinister designs".
+Kurusu also stated that the U.S. was looking beyond just Asia to world domination, with "sinister designs".
 Some of that view seems to have been shared by Adolf Hitler, who called it one of the reasons Germany declared war on the United States.
 He had many years earlier mentioned European imperialism toward Japan.
 Therefore, according to Kurusu, Japan had no choice but to defend itself and so should rapidly continue to militarize, bring Germany and Italy closer as allies and militarily combat the United States, Britain, and the Netherlands.

 Japan's leaders also saw themselves as justified in their conduct, believing that they were building the Greater East Asia Co-Prosperity Sphere.
 They also explained Japan had done everything possible to alleviate tension between the two nations.
 The decision to attack, at least for public presentation, was reluctant and forced on Japan.
 Of the Pearl Harbor attack itself, Kurusu said it came in direct response to a virtual ultimatum from the U.S. government, the Hull note, and so the surprise attack was not treacherous.
 Since the Japanese-American relationship already had hit its lowest point, there was no alternative.
 In any case, had an acceptable settlement of differences been reached, the Carrier Striking Task Force could have been called back.